webartistse/funko-showcase-workshop/DATABASE.md

 1. Log into your DigitalOcean account.
 2. Use the Managed Databases feature to create a new database.
 - Follow the prompts to set up a MongoDB database.
-3. Alternatively, use the DigitalOcean web console to configure your database.

 ## 3.2 Connect the Database